TinyHedgehogArmy/TinyHedgehogArmy.github.io/Workingnotes.md

 - [x] Fix the fact that for small results the table gets ridiculously massive.
 - [x] Have default values for simply going to the page
 - [x] Add hover on tableheaders that can be clicked
-- [ ] Code help popups
-- [ ] Code ability to switch views as well as change filter (top 5 etc).
+- [x] Code ability to switch views as well as change filter (top 5 etc).
 - [x] Add 'This is wrong' flag (with report database)
 - [x] Code welcome box if visiting from homepage (default sort should REMOVE higher education)
-- [ ] Implement different volunteer display
+- [x] Implement different volunteer display
 - [x] Fix bug in sorting (ie come in, click on sort column, breaks URL).
 - [x] Fix bug where you can't click on the top smalltables anymore.
+- [ ] Code help popups

 ##Display results
 - [ ] Add tables and improve formatting